seblee97/key_door_env/README.md

 )
 ```

-There principle method is the _step_ method, which takes an action index and returns the next state.
+The principle method is the _step_ method, which takes an action index and returns the next state.
 The available actions are up, down, left and right.
 The constructor to the environment class takes three arguments:
 the path to the .txt file, the path to the .yaml file, and a field called "representation".
 This final argument can
 either be given as _agent_position_, or _pixel_.
 The former dictates that the output of the _step_ method is the state represented by an x, y